 Over time (after a year or so) the flavor will fade but you will still be able to eat it.
 This blackened seasoning is so good I’m sure you’ll use it up before the flavor fades!
 Just make sure the spices you use to make the blend are fresh too — it will only be as fresh as the ingredients you use!

-Decorative labels for the front of your jar
+Adjusting this recipe for the size of your jar

 Homemade Blackening Seasoning for the Pantry